 - Puffiness or dark circles under your eyes

 Even if these start out as mild symptoms, the longer they go on the worse impact they can have on other areas of your health.
-Those who have any long-term hay fever symptoms can also experience:
+If you have any long-term hay fever symptoms, this means you can also experience:

 - Poor sleep quality, leading to ongoing tiredness